titoausten/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2 - script that prints all the groups the current user is part of 4 - script to change ownership of file
 5 - script to create file
+6 - script to make file executable by owner